uswong/homebridge-myplace/README.md

      <p align="left">
      <img width="600px" src="Screenshots/AdvAirShellCheckError.png">
      </p>

+* HOOBS users do not have access to our Homebridge UI (for now!) and will have to use the following [terminal instructions](https://github.com/mitch7391/homebridge-cmd4-AdvantageAir/wiki/Config-Creation#hoobs-terminal-instructions).

+8.
 12. If you have Cmd4 v7.0.0-beta2 or v7.0.1 or v7.0.2 installed, an optimised version of `Cmd4PriorityPollingQueue.js` module which will give you some improvements in performance, will be installed as part of the ConfigCreator process at step 10.

     A feedback messages from ConfigCreator of "COPIED and DONE!" is an indication of sucessful installation.